Azam Khan (politician): Legal cases

-Rampur SP Ajay Pal Singh has been investigating one of the cases of land acquisition.
+Rampur Police has been investigating one of the cases of land acquisition.
 There are several cases of land grab registered against the NGO ‘Jauhar Trust’ founded by Khan.

 In January 2019, a case of forgery was lodged against Khan, his wife Tazeen Fatma and son with respect to the birth certificate of his son Abdullah at a local police station in Uttar Pradesh.
-However in March 2019, the Allahabad High Court stayed their arrest until the probe was completed by the police.
-Khan was supported by party leader Akhilesh Yadav who claimed the cases were politically motivated, however in January 2020, the court declared the three, Abdullah and his parents, to be absconders for failing to appear in the court during case hearings.
-Following this, the Enforcement Directorate will be attaching the properties of Khan from the first week of February onward.
+In March 2019, the Allahabad High Court stayed their arrest until the probe was completed by the police.
+Khan was supported by party leader Akhilesh Yadav who claimed the cases were politically motivated.
+In January 2020, the court declared the three, Abdullah and his parents, to be absconders for failing to appear in the court during case hearings.
+Following this, the Enforcement Directorate attached the properties of Khan from the first week of February onward.
 On 26 February 2020, Khan was sentenced to imprisonment along with his wife and son for forging a fake birth certificate for his son.
 The Supreme Court granted interim bail on 19 May 2022 in an alleged cheating case.
 The interim bail will continue till his regular bail plea is decided, clearing the way for his release.
+On 27 October 2022, an MP-MLA magistrate court sentenced him to a three-year jail term after finding him guilty of hate speech in a 2019 case.
+On 24 May 2023, a UP court acquitted Khan in a hate speech case.

+In October 2024, the Supreme Court of India berated Azam Khan and labelled the lease of government land to his Maulana Mohamad Ali Jauhar Trust in Rampur as a “misuse of office”.

+On November 17 2025, Azam Khan and his son Abdullah Azam were convicted and sentenced to jail terms of up to seven years by a special MP/MLA court in a 2019 case related to obtaining two PAN cards using different dates of birth, a prosecution officer said.